Wernick & Pratt Agency

 After working and traveling around Europe after college and working in different jobs in New York City, Marcia Wernick finally found her calling in children’s publishing.
 She began working at the Sheldon Fogelman Agency in subsidiary rights, advancing to director of subsidiary rights.
 She has attended the Bologna Children’s Book Fair more than a dozen times, enjoying the international camaraderie of the children’s book industry.
 When she realized that working directly with the authors and illustrators brought her the most joy, she focused on the agenting side of the business.
 She became a fulltime agent, bringing in many authors and illustrators to the agency.
 Among the clients she brought in, and with whom she continues to work, are Bryan Collier, Elizabeth Cody Kimmel, Kathleen O’Dell, Jackie Urbanovic, Alexandra Boiger, and Mo Willems, whom she introduced to the children’s book publishing world.
 Her clients now range from the well-established to those just beginning their careers.
 She continues to use her subsidiary rights experience by handling the foreign rights side of Wernick & Pratt Agency and working with film agents on the licensing of motion picture/television rights.
 She has had great fun licensing merchandising rights such as ringtones, game apps, plush dolls, pajamas, backpacks, toys, and games.
 She is accepting new clients in all genres for children.

 Linda Pratt received a BBA in finance from the University of Texas in Austin.
 After briefly exploring a career on a bond trading desk, she began working at Sheldon Fogelman Agency in 1987.
 In working at the agency, Linda finally found “her people” in the world of children’s publishing, and has never looked back.
 Initially working primarily on the operations side of the business, doing everything from royalty analysis to annual accountings for literary estates, Linda was promoted to agent in 1995.
 This opportunity allowed her to combine her business acumen with her love of the artistic side of creating books, including working with clients editorially.
-Among the clients she brought into the agency, and with whom she continues to work at Wernick & Pratt, are Sharon G. Flake, Denise Brunkus, LeUyen Pham, Robert Neubecker, Kathryn Erskine, and Eric Luper, among others.
-Linda also takes special satisfaction in introducing new talent, and has placed debuts for clients Jane Kelley, Augusta Scattergood, W.H.
-Beck, Angela Dominguez (as both author & illustrator), Lisa Luedeke and Judy Hoffman.
-She is accepting new clients in all genres for children.
+She works with both authors and illustrators who create work in all genres of children literature, both fiction and nonfiction.
+Among Linda’s clients are Sharon G. Flake, LeUyen Pham, Steve Light, Kathryn Erskine, Richard Peck, and Lita Judge among others.
+Linda has also enjoyed introducing new talent, and has worked with clients like Aaron Becker, Augusta Scattergood, and Angela Dominguez (as both author & illustrator) since placing their debuts.